makelod/projects/README.md

 # projects
-Javascript/HTML projects from last year
+Javascript/HTML/C# projects from last year and recently.